vmware-archive/cf-redis-release/README.md

 ## Updating

-Clone the repository and run `./scripts/update-release`.
+Clone the repository and run `scripts/update-release`.
+This will initialize the required submodules and install gems required to run the tests.

 ## Deploying